 About the Virginia Retirement System

 The Virginia Retirement System, an independent state agency based in Richmond, delivers retirement and other benefits to covered Virginia public sector employees through sound financial stewardship and superior customer service.
-VRS ranks as the 18th largest public or private pension fund in the U.S. and the 41st largest in the world, serving more than 742,000 active and inactive members, retirees and beneficiaries.
+VRS ranks as the 14th largest public or private pension fund in the U.S. and the 42nd largest in the world, serving more than 778,000 active and inactive members, retirees and beneficiaries.
 Members include public school teachers, political subdivision employees (cities, towns, special authorities and commissions), state agency employees, public college and university personnel, state police, Virginia law officers and the judiciary.
-Approximately 837 employers have elected to participate in VRS.
+Approximately 832 employers participate in VRS.

 Who We Serve: VRS by the Numbers

 among public and private pension systems in the United States, based on assets.

 of retirees remain in Virginia.
 Of the $5.7 billion paid out by VRS in fiscal year 2022, the majority stays in Virginia, where retirees contribute to the local economy.

 among public and private pension systems in the world, based on assets.

 * Of the 144 school boards, 133 also provide coverage for non-professional employees and are treated as political subdivisions.

 Quarterly asset allocation reports, fund performance, investment policy and more are available from our investment pages.

 The Virginia Retirement System evolved from two previous retirement systems.
 In 1908, the earliest public retirement system in Virginia, the Retired Teachers' Fund, provided benefits for public school teachers only.
 That system was replaced on July 1, 1942 with the Virginia Retirement System (VRS).
 Teachers, school administration employees and most state employees were eligible for membership.